-We believe that our current cash and cash equivalents, which includes the private equity funding of \$9.4 million net cash infusion in March 2004, of which \$4.5 million was redeemed in August 2004 (see Note 7 and Note 13), together with anticipated cash flow from our operations, will be sufficient to fund our and capital expenditure requirements for at least the next 12 months.
-Our projections of cash flows from operations and, consequently, future cash needs are subject to uncertainty.
-If our available funds and cash generated from operations are insufficient to satisfy our liquidity requirements, we may need to raise additional capital to fund operations and capital expenditure requirements.
+We believe that our current cash and cash equivalents, which includes the private equity funding of \$9.4 million net cash infusion in March 2004, of which \$4.5 million was redeemed as of August 2004 (see Note 7 and Note 13), together with anticipated cash flow from our operations, will be sufficient to fund our we may need to raise additional capital to fund operations and capital expenditure requirements.
 We cannot be certain that additional capital, whether through selling additional debt or equity securities or obtaining a line of credit or other loan, will be available to us or, if available, will be on terms acceptable to us.
 If we issue additional securities to raise funds, these securities may have rights, preferences, or privileges senior to those of the rights of our common stock and our stockholders may experience additional dilution.